KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 <hr>

-## Branch Commands
+## Common Branch Commands

-Switching to a branch that already exists (-b is not needed, because is used to create branch)
+Checkout (switch) to a branch that already exists (-b is not needed, because is used to create branch)

 ```bash
 $ git checkout <branch-name>